Launching the COVID-19 manufacturing fund

 |ZBrush - ZBrush is a digital sculpting tool that combines 3D/2.5D modeling, texturing and painting.
 The main difference between ZBrush and more traditional modeling packages is that it is more akin to sculpting.||.obj|

 |3ds Max - Autodesk 3ds Max is a professional 3D computer graphics program for making 3D animations, models, games and images.||.3ds .max|

 All of the CAD programs shown in Table 1 are able to output STL or OBJ files for 3D printing or STEP and IGES for CNC manufacturing.

 A survey sent out by 3D Hubs to over 750 professional customers asked designers and engineers which CAD software they are currently using.
 The results ares presented in Figure 5 and Figure 6.

 The survey found that the majority of engineers and designers use Solidworks for CAD design.
-Engineers then preferred AutoCAD, Inventor and Fusion 360 (the only free professional CAD software package on the list) while Rhino proved to be the second most popular modelling tool for designers.
+Engineers then preferred AutoCAD, Inventor, and Fusion 360 (the only free professional CAD software package on the list) while Rhino proved to be the second most popular modeling tool for designers.
 As an interesting note, Rhino did not appear on the list for engineers even though it ranked highly for designers.